Are you struggling to make your coaching business stand out?

 You are in the right place, because I’ve got 5 strategies you can use to make your coaching business stand out from day one.

-In this video, I share my 5 BEST strategies for standing out in your industry.
+In this video, I share my 5 BEST strategies for branding your coaching business.

 Strategy #1: How are YOU different?

-The first strategy is to differentiate your brand based on how YOU are different.
+The first coach branding strategy is to differentiate your brand based on how YOU are different.

 As a coach, you are a huge part of your business brand, especially when you’re starting out.